How EAC Works

 -

-by removing a protective group; or,
+by removing a chaperone or protective functional group; or,

 -